Skip to main content

 The game is free-to-play on mobile with in-app purchases, but players find the monetization model frustrating due to intrusive ads and waiting times.
 While the PC version offers a smoother experience after a one-time purchase, the overall gameplay is criticized for being repetitive and lacking depth, leading to dissatisfaction with the monetization strategy.

-• “The game is free-to-play on mobile and offers in-app purchases, which I think was the idea of the coins that is messed up on PC.
-Also, controls are clunky on keyboard, levels are okay but feel pretty fast and boring, and you can only choose between destroying blue things or escaping from the level.”
+• “The game is free-to-play on mobile and offers in-app purchases, which I think was the idea behind the coins that is messed up on PC.
+Also, controls are clunky on keyboard, levels are okay but feel pretty boring, and you can only choose between destroying blue things or escaping from the level.”

 • “Free to play, along with annoying ads and waiting times on Android and iOS.
-Now quite trouble-free on the PC platform after a single purchase and already featuring over a dozen custom levels from creative players.”
+Now quite trouble-free on the PC platform after a single purchase, but it already features over a dozen custom levels from creative players.”

-• “I won’t even bother checking this out, and I shall refrain from expressing my thoughts relating to microtransactions.”
+• “I won’t even bother checking this out, and I shall refrain from expressing my thoughts regarding microtransactions.”

 • humor